Thalassemia Prevention is a Necessity Not a Choice

 A bone marrow transplant may help treat the disease in some patients especially children.

-Parents with thalassemia should consult their doctor and a genetic counsellor to find out how to reduce the risk of the disease's transmission to their children immunization for children can help them fight the disease.
+Parents with thalassemia should consult their doctor and a genetic counselor to find out how to reduce the risk of the disease's transmission to their children immunization for children can help them fight the disease.